 The first thing you should do is map out your customer journey - from the time they discover your brand / website to the final delivery & beyond.
 From there you can work out certain touch points as to where you can offer your clients more value.

-Think about their pain points, what they may be experiencing and how you can make your process as painless & informative as possible.
+Think about their struggles, what they may be experiencing and how you can make your process as easy, supportive & informative as possible.
 Most clients feel frustrated or confused, when they aren't being led, and they are unsure what the next steps in the process are.

 Often with service based businesses, the client experience is a long journey, so you want to make them feel valued and engaged throughout the process, not only at the beginning and the end.